 · Experience working with Adobe Creative Suite, Microsoft Office, FileMaker Pro, and Squarespace preferred; and an interest in website design, filmmaking, photo and video editing highly appreciated.

 · Candidates should be able to set aside two days a week between Tuesday and Friday, 10:30 am – 6:00 pm, and are highly encouraged to assist with occasional evening events between 6:00 – 9:00 pm.

-The deadline for applications is Sunday, September 3, 2017.
-Qualified candidates will be contacted for an interview in the first week of September with a start date of September 11.
+The deadline for applications is Sunday, October 8, 2017.
+Qualified candidates will be contacted for an interview.
 Please email a resume and brief cover letter conveying your interest in EFA Project Space and resume with subject heading "Exhibition Intern" addressed to Meghana Karnik, Program Manager, at email@example.com.